Rysy in winter

 Pants and overtrousers

 When choosing pants you should follow the same principles as a soft-sell jacket.
 Pants with braces are great options as you will not have a cold spot on your back.
-I have seen so many naked lower backs on our winter course, especially during self-arrest training 🙂 Brrr.
+I have seen so many naked lowerbacks on our winter course, especially during self-arrest training.
 Look out for high-performance stretch fabrics with reinforced knees and side ankles.
-A string that you can put over your boot sole to avoid your legs rolling up is a smart additionThey must be comfortable and allow freedom of movement and should have ventilation zips.
+A string that you can put over your boot sole to avoid your legs rolling up is a smart additionThey must be comfortable allow freedom of movement and should have ventilation zips.
 You should have waterproofs as well which usually are made out of Gortex (see below).
 Being able to open them by long zip completely, on the side is a great trick and will allow putting them on without taking crampons off.
 It’s a rare feature I wonder why?

 Hard shell – outer layer jacket

 Probably the most overrated and expensive winter gear.
-The aim of the hard shell is to keep out wind and water (snow in our case) but allow moisture to escape (which most jackets don’t do).
+The hard shell aims to keep out wind and water (snow in our case) but allows moisture to escape (which most jackets don’t do).
 Our jacket should be robust and resistant to tear and wear and should be light in weight.
 A high front collar, easy-to-open zips, side zips for ventilation, high pockets, huge hood, Velcro cuffs, long arms, and anatomical shape this is all attributes of a good jacket.
 There are few systems now on the market with GORE-TEX and eVent being the most reliable ones.
 I wear soft sell instead and when is getting cold and it starts to snow I put PrimaLoft or a down jacket on top.
 When is raining I simply don’t climb 🙂 A few so-called wintery years in Wales and Scotland will do.
 Enough is enough 🙂

 Down or synthetic down jacket